 pulseInLong(pin, value, timeout)

-pin: the number of the pin on which you want to read the pulse. (int)
+pin: the number of the Arduino pin on which you want to read the pulse.
+Allowed data types:

-timeout (optional): the number of microseconds to wait for the pulse to start; default is one second (unsigned long)
+timeout (optional): the number of microseconds to wait for the pulse to start; default is one second.
+Allowed data types:

-the length of the pulse (in microseconds) or 0 if no pulse started before the timeout (unsigned long)
+The length of the pulse (in microseconds) or 0 if no pulse started before the timeout.
+Data type: